 lowa law directs the law enforcement academy to hire specific personnel to develop and provide training on human trafficking.
 Single party consent to audiotaping is permitted.
-Wiretapping is allowed in investigations for human trafficking, but not for CSEC offenses.
-"Solicitation of commercial sexual activity" expressly prohibits a defense based on the use of a law enforcement decoy posing as a minor to investigate solicitation of minors for prostitution, and law enforcement may use the Internet to investigate some cases of child sex trafficking by relying on the crime of "enticing a minor" under 16.
-Iowa has established a statewide reporting and response system under which both law enforcement and child welfare agencies must report missing and located children.
+Wiretapping is specifically allowed for human trafficking investigations, but not for CSEC.
+"Solicitation of commercial sex" expressly prohibits a defense based on the use of a law enforcement decoy posing as a minor to investigate solicitation of minors for prostitution, and law enforcement may use the Internet to investigate some cases of child sex trafficking by relying on the crime of "enticing a minor" under 16.
+Iowa has established a statewide reporting and response system under which law enforcement must report missing and located missing children.